 Armenia’s biodiversity is threatened by overexploitation of biodiversity, unregulated tourism activity, habitat loss and climate change.
 The cumulative impacts include the accelerated loss of vulnerable habitats and associated species and the growing insecurity of ecosystem services.
 Hence, opportunities for communities to realize the potential social and economic benefits accruing from biodiversity are lost.

-The main activities of the project are related to participatory planning of the Protected Area, enforcement of protection regime, development of tourism related infrastructure, and last but not least creation of alternative livelihoods for communities located in the support zone of the proposed Protected Area.
+The main activities of the project were related to participatory planning of the Protected Area, enforcement of protection regime, development of tourism related infrastructure, and last but not least creation of alternative livelihoods for communities located in the support zone of the proposed Protected Area.

 Long-term perspectives of development objectives and impacts were set as follows: